wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Abstract Mathematical Spaces.md

 - - -
 ## Spatial Fields
+A spatial field in general implies a continuous distribution of some output over a spatial domain.
+	Whether the output is a scalar, a vector, or something more complex, the key idea is that there is a specific value or set of values associated with every point in the spatial domain.

+A spatial field can be broadly defined as a function that maps points in a spatial domain (such as $\mathbb{R}^2$, $\mathbb{R}^3$, or higher dimensions) to some output in a codomain.
+	The output can be a scalar, a vector, a tensor, or even more complex structures.
 $$\LARGE f:R^n \to S$$
 Where $s$ is the set of possible values .
 	(e.g., $\mathbb{R}$ for scalar fields, $\mathbb{R}^m$ for vector fields).